17 Best Customer Support Platform Portals in 2025

 Features

-- Agents can view the entire conversation history in one place, which gives them an idea of each customer’s demeanor and the nature of their problems.
-This helps promote accountability and ultimately ensures no queries fall through the cracks.
+- Agents can access communication details: View the entire conversation history in one place, giving agents an idea of each customer’s demeanor and the nature of their problems.

 Ideal Users